Frequently Asked Questions

 2. If you experience “break through bleeding”, increase birth control pills to one every 12 hours and notify the nurse.
 We prefer a woman NOT bleed until she takes her last dose on the designated date.

-B. Lupron/Leuprolide:
+B: Lupron/Leuprolide:

 Keeps your pituitary gland in the brain from interfering with your treatment.